 One more thing: Don’t call them spinoffs.

-In a post to his personal blog earlier this month, Martin confessed, “I mislike the term ‘spinoffs.’”
-Instead, Martin’s devised a term for the new series that perfectly fits with his universe’s themes of royalty and bloodlines: they’re called “successor shows,” sweetie.
+In a post to his personal blog earlier this year, Martin confessed, “I mislike the term ‘spinoffs.’”
+Instead, Martin’s devised a term for the new series that perfectly fits with his universe’s themes of royalty and bloodlines: They’re called “successor shows,” sweetie.
 Get it right.